coq-community/awesome-coq/README.md

 ### Books

 - [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004) - The first book dedicated to Coq.
-- [Software Foundations](https://softwarefoundations.cis.upenn.edu) by Benjamin Pierce et al. (2007) - Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, much acclaimed for being accessible to beginners.
+- [Software Foundations](https://softwarefoundations.cis.upenn.edu) by Benjamin Pierce et al. (2007) - Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, aimed at being accessible to beginners.
 - [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) by Adam Chlipala (2008) - Textbook about practical engineering with Coq which teaches advanced practical tricks and a specific style of proof.
-- [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) by Andrew W. Appel et al (2014) - Book that explains how to construct powerful and expressive program logics using the theory of separation logic, accompanied by a formal model in Coq which is applied to the Clight programming language and other examples.
+- [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) by Andrew W. Appel et al (2014) - Book that explains how to construct program logics using separation logic, accompanied by a Coq formal model which is applied to the Clight programming language and other examples.
 - [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) by Adam Chlipala (2017) - Book that simultaneously provides a general introduction to formal logical reasoning about the correctness of programs and to using Coq for this purpose.
-- [Programs and Proofs](https://ilyasergey.net/pnp/) by Ilya Sergey (2017) - Book that gives a brief and practically-oriented introduction to the basic concepts of interactive theorem proving using Coq; emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSreflect proof language.
+- [Programs and Proofs](https://ilyasergey.net/pnp/) by Ilya Sergey (2017) - Book that gives a brief and practically-oriented introduction to the basic concepts of interactive theorem proving using Coq; emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSReflect proof language.
-- [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) by Sylvie Boldo and Guillaume Melquiond (2017) - Book that gives a comprehensive view of how to formally specify and verify tricky floating-point algorithms with Coq using the Flocq library.
+- [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) by Sylvie Boldo and Guillaume Melquiond (2017) - Book that describes how to formally specify and verify floating-point algorithms in Coq using the Flocq library.
-- [The Mathematical Components book](https://math-comp.github.io/mcb/) by Assia Mahboubi and Enrico Tassi (2018) - Book that is more oriented towards mathematically inclined users, to dive into Coq with the SSReflect proof language and the Mathematical Components library.
+- [The Mathematical Components book](https://math-comp.github.io/mcb/) by Assia Mahboubi and Enrico Tassi (2018) - Book oriented towards mathematically inclined users, focusing on the the Mathematical Components library and the SSReflect proof language.

 ### Tutorials and Hints